csci265-team/HiddenFrame/proposal.md

 Provide a short discussion of how the project can be scaled up/down in the future if it begins to look too large to complete on time or too small to provide a suitable challenge for the team.

-If the project needs to be scaled down:
+If the project needs to be scaled down we will either:
-- we will focus on producing a progam that successfully completes the stenographic process, without the picture board site.
+- focus on producing a progam that successfully completes the steganographic process, without the picture board site.
+- focus on producing a picture sharing site, without the steganographic features.

 Ideas for scaling up, include:
 -  supporting additonal input/output file types e.g.: seeding a picture with audio payload instead of text, or seeding an audio file with ta payload.